SNoof85/lovelace-tempometer-gauge-card-deprecated/README.md

 Finally :
 Add it as a custom card to your lovelace : `'custom:tempometer-gauge-card'`.

+Note :
+This card is made for a full row, don't try to put it in a grid or horizontal stack, it will look bad.
+I won't fix this.

 ## Options
 ### Card options
 | **Option** | **Type** | **Description** |